 When the truck crashed, it flipped over.
 The driver, who was only twenty-seven years old at the time, was taken to the hospital where he was diagnosed with a severed spine.
 Surgeons attempted to repair the injury, and he underwent extensive physical therapy, but the injury resulted in paraplegia.
 He is required to self catheterize daily and continues to suffer from depression, PTSD, neuropathic pain, muscle spasms, and pressure sores.

 Doctors have estimated that the future cost of his care will be at least $1.7 million.

 The driver sued Empire Truck Sales, alleging that they were liable for the mechanic’s negligence.
-He presented evidence which showed the company had warned the mechanic in the past about leaving parts of a vehicle out of his inspection.
+He presented evidence that showed the company had warned the mechanic in the past about leaving parts of a vehicle out of his inspection.
 He also alleged that they were negligent because a representative assured him that the truck’s antilock braking system was fine when he called to report the warning light had turned on.

-He also brought a crashworthiness complaint against Indiana Mills and Manufacturing Inc., and Daimler Trucks North America, the manufacturers of the truck and the seat belts inside of the truck.
+He also brought a crashworthiness complaint against Indiana Mills and Manufacturing Inc., and Daimler Trucks North America, the manufacturers of the truck, and the seat belts inside of the truck.